HaxeFlixel/flixel-docs/documentation/01_tutorial/13-12-sound-and-music.html.md

 	_btnPlay.onUp.sound = FlxG.sound.load(AssetPaths.select__wav);
 	```

-3. Now, you can do the same for the options button (changing `_btnPlay` to `_btnOptions`), and then for each of the other buttons in our game: four of them in `OptionsState`, and one in `GameOverState`.
+3. Now, you can do the same for the options button (changing `_btnPlay` to `_btnOptions`).

+	For each of the other buttons in our game - four of them in `OptionsState`, and one in `GameOverState` - the code already exists, but as a learning exercise, you can go through those files and see what was done.

 4. Next, let's give our player some footsteps.
 We don't want to create and destroy a new sound object every time we want to play the same sound, so we will create a `FlxSound` object to be used over and over.
 At the top of the `Player` class, add: